top of page

 The adjective 'obliging' has its etymological origins in the same Latin root as 'obliged' and 'oblige.'
 It is derived from the Latin word 'obligare,' which combines 'ob,' meaning 'toward' or 'in the direction of,' and 'ligare,' meaning 'to bind' or 'to tie.'
 Thus, the etymology of 'obliging' conveys the idea of willingly and eagerly binding oneself toward helping, accommodating, or assisting others.
 When someone is described as 'obliging,' it signifies their readiness to go out of their way to be of assistance or to fulfill the needs and requests of others, reflecting a sense of commitment and a strong willingness to provide aid, which is deeply rooted in the concept of being bound by a sense of duty or responsibility, as derived from its Latin origins.

-Quiz: Find the meaning of the adjective obliging:
+Find the correct meaning of the adjective obliging:

 Try Again!